angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 1. Cast Bs, draw CoS, TO, LP, put back FoW and FoW or SW
 1. Play LP, crack for {U}
 1. Play CoS, name Merfolk or Wizard
-1. Cast an uncounterable Oracle with 2 cards left in your deck.
+1. Cast an uncounterable oracle with 2 cards left in your deck.

 There are many other scenarios or matchups where you might wish to slow pile but then change your mind or likewise build a faster PTT pile but then decide to